-Version 2.0 is continuing to shape up to be a powerful and effective collective impact initiative.
+Six Pillars Version 2.0, now called The Prosperity Partnership is continuing to shape up to be a powerful and effective collective impact initiative.

 - Thirty-Eight Co-Chairs have been recruited.

 - Orientation meetings have been completed.

 - Draft goals have been established.

 - A new website is being built.

 - Rebranding is in process.

 - Education has been added as an eleventh pillar.

-- The Version 2.0 Community Launch event is scheduled for April 14, 2021, 8:00 to 9:30 am
+- The Prosperity Partnership Community Launch event was held April 14.

-The Prosperity Pillars are as follows.
+The Prosperity Pillars are as follow: